• Madge Tennent

 • Lau Chun

-• Robert Eskridge
+• Robert Lee Eskridge

 Born on November 22, 1891, in Philipsburg, Pennsylvania, James A. Eskridge moved to Pasadena, California, as a child, where his early interest in art was nurtured.
 He pursued formal studies at the Los Angeles College of Fine Arts, the Art Institute of Chicago, and the Chicago Academy of Fine Arts, and later studied in Paris with noted artists George Senseney and André Lhote.
 Eskridge traveled widely, particularly in Spain and the South Seas, experiences that deeply influenced his artistic style and subject matter.
 Before settling in Hawai‘i, he lived in Chicago, New York, and Coronado Beach, California, between 1917 and 1932.